Skip to main content

 Key finding #2: We need a new train crossing of the Bay to meet unmet potential for transbay travel

-A new crossing between Oakland and San Francisco would relieve our Megaregion’s worst transportation bottleneck and have wide-reaching benefits for future connectivity across Northern California.
+A new crossing between Oakland and San Francisco would relieve our Megaregion’s worst transportation bottleneck, and have wide-reaching benefits for future connectivity across Northern California.

 The Market Analysis found that of the total unmet potential for travel by train throughout the Megaregion, 45% of unmet demand (of trips greater than 3 miles) involves a trip across the San Francisco Bay.
 This means many more people would take a train across the Bay if they had access to good service.